jwmeidinger/SMRS/README.md

 print(r.text)

 ```
 Let's just say you just got this project.
-This is how you would set this up for easy uses.
+This is how you would set this up for easy use.

 1. ) Create a python script that gets all the infromation from all the repos.
 Gather all the info into a pandas table. lastly, For loop the requests into the server.
-A example file is in the scripts called dumdata.py
+A example file is in the scripts/dumdata.py

 2. ) linux servers can run python scripts everyday or week to update the server.

+3. ) If you want to add new urls or add/change the objects look below

 ## Frequently Asked Questions